rogaikwad30/IEEE_Avenir/README.md

 - Each timeline had 3d icon.
 - Use Left Mouse to rotate the camera
 - Mouse scroll button to zoom in and zoom out
+- Hold left click on dashboard for canvas effect

 ## Steps to setup project locally
 - git clone https://github.com/rogaikwad30/IEEE_Avenir.git